 If a student needs to take a final exam early, he or she may ask the instructor for permission to do so.
 The student may be required to complete a form and pay an early exam fee of $25 to the Business Office.
 Classes missed after taking early final exams count toward a semester’s total absences, and instructors have discretion concerning the effect on the semester’s class participation grade, if any.

 Late Work or Exams

 Accepting late work or allowing for late exams is left to instructors’ discretion and should be addressed in each course syllabus.
 If assignments are accepted beyond the due date, each teacher will determine the grade penalty, if any.

 Students of God’s Bible School and College are to refrain from any form of academic misconduct.
 Students who engage in academic misconduct bring reproach upon the college community and attenuate their own education.
 Cheating, fabrication, plagiarism and knowingly helping, procuring or encouraging another person to engage in academic misconduct is strictly forbidden.
+To ensure academic integrity, work submitted during courses may be submitted to a third party for storage and review.
 For complete details concerning academic misconduct please see the college’s Academic Integrity Policy.

 The chart text below demonstrates GBSC’s grading system by connecting letter grades, qualitative descriptors and grade-point values (on a 4-point scale).
 The text following the chart elaborates on selected grade entries.